reach-sh/reach-lang/docs/src/rsh/compute/index.md

 All binary expression operators have a corresponding named function in the standard library.
 The named arithmetic functions prefixed with `{!rsh} safe`, e.g. `{!rsh} safeAdd`, bypass `{!rsh} verifyArithmetic` and are not statically verified; they are only checked at runtime.
 The named arithmetic functions prefixed with `{!rsh} veri`, e.g. `{!rsh} veriAdd`, are statically verified, regardless of `{!rsh} verifyArithmetic`; no runtime checks will be generated for these verified operations.
+The `{!rsh} veri` functions enable you to verify arithmetic in specific parts of a program, as opposed to using `{!rsh} verifyArithmetic` throughout the whole application.
 While `{!rsh} &&` and `{!rsh} ||` may not evaluate their second argument, their corresponding named functions `{!rsh} and`, `{!rsh} or`, and `{!rsh} xor`, always do.